 Both soundbars are capable of 5.1 channel surround sound.
 However, in our reviews, the composition of their drivers is different.
 Bose has 4 mid range cones and 1 center channel tweeter, whereas Sonos has 6 mid range drivers and 3 tweeters.
 We’ll discuss the audio quality and dialogue later.

-They can both stand alone, but if you need to add more bass to the audio, you can buy a separate subwoofer for the Bose Soundbar 700 and the Sonos Playbar – the Bose Bass Module 700 and the Sonos Sub, respectively.
-The same goes for the rear speakers, as both soundbars are buildable systems.
+These products can both stand alone, but if you need to add more bass to the audio, you can buy a separate subwoofer for the Bose Soundbar 700 and the Sonos Playbar – the Bose Bass Module 700 and the Sonos Sub, respectively.
+The same goes for the rear speakers, as both soundbars are buildable home systems.

 However, we find that the sub might be unnecessary for most users.
 One factor is that the sound of the mid-range cones is already excellent on its own and that the subwoofer will almost double the cost.